apache/parquet-format/BloomFilter.md

 The `check` operation in SBBFs can return `true` for an argument that was never inserted into the SBBF.
 These are called "false positives".
-The "false positive probabilty" is the probability that any given hash value that was never `insert`ed into the SBBF will cause `check` to return `true` (a false positive).
+The "false positive probability" is the probability that any given hash value that was never `insert`ed into the SBBF will cause `check` to return `true` (a false positive).
 There is not a simple closed-form calculation of this probability, but here is an
 example:

-A filter that uses 1024 blocks and has had 26,214 hash values `insert`ed will have a false positive probabilty of around 1.26%.
+A filter that uses 1024 blocks and has had 26,214 hash values `insert`ed will have a false positive probability of around 1.26%.
 Each of those 1024 blocks occupies 256 bits of space, so the total space usage is 262,144.
 That means that the ratio of bits of space to hash values is 10-to-1.
 Adding more hash values increases the denominator